Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Background

-DLRMs are another class of popular models which suffer from the collective communication bottleneck.
-Due to the large memory requirements of embedding tables, DLRMs typically employ model parallelism for distributing embedding tables across GPUs~\cite{DLRM}.
-Recent works have proposed using table, row, and column parallelism~\cite{meta_dlrm_neo} depending on the size and count of the tables (data parallelism can be potentially used for small tables).
-The top multi layer perceptron (MLP) layers of DLRM use data parallelism for scaling across multiple GPUs.
+\textbf{DLRM (Embedding + All-to-All):} Recommendation models are widely deployed for ranking and click through rate predictions tasks.
+Due to the large memory requirements of embedding tables, DLRMs typically employ model parallelism for distributing embedding tables (table, row, and column parallelism~\cite{meta_dlrm_neo}) across GPUs~\cite{DLRM}.
+The top multi-layer perceptron (MLP) layers of DLRM use data parallelism for scaling across multiple GPUs.
 In order to switch from model parallelism execution (for embedding operations) to data parallelism (for top MLP layers), All-to-All collective operations are used~\cite{DLRM} as shown in Figure~\ref{fig:dlrm}.

-The operations/layers involved in DLRM models (embedding vector pooling, All-to-All, top and bottom MLP) are executed in bulk-synchronous manner which prevent communication from being overlapped with dependent computation.
-From the above Figure~\ref{fig:dlrm}, we can see that bottom MLP layers are the only independent kernel-level computation available to be overlapped with the All-to-All collective.
-However, bottom MLP layers are usually small and thus cannot hide All-to-All communication effectively.
-Prior research has shown that All-to-All latency is exposed (>35\% of execution time) and has direct impact on overall latency in state-of-the-art systems~\cite{meta_dlrm_neo}.
+Note that bottom MLP layers are the only independent computation available to be overlapped with the All-to-All collective but are usually small and thus cannot hide communication effectively.
+Prior research has shown that All-to-All latency is significantly exposed ($>$35\%) and has direct impact on overall latency in state-of-the-art systems~\cite{meta_dlrm_neo}.